tulz-app/frontroute/README.md

 }
 ```

-In this case, whenever the query string changes to have a different value for the `tab` parameter, the route will be re—evaluated and
+In this case, whenever the query string changes to have a different value for the `tab` parameter, the route will be re-evaluated and
 `render(Page.Dashboard(selectedTab))` will be called again.
 Depending on the way you implement your "actions" inside `complete`s, this might not be what you want.

-For example, you might be re—rendering (to keep things simple) the whole page from scratch whenever `render` is called with a new `Page` value.
+For example, you might be re-rendering (to keep things simple) the whole page from scratch whenever `render` is called with a new `Page` value.

 But in this case you might want to keep the rendered page and all the DOM and state, but change a visibility of some elements on the page according to
 the `tab` parameter.